 Because a death certificate is an official government document, there's not much you can do to expedite the process.
 For the fastest results, it helps if you:

-- Have the deceased's physician's contact information available
+- Have complete contact details for the deceased's physician available

 Understand the Process

-Familiarize yourself with local governments and identify which office is charged with keeping vital records.
-When you understand the regulations and parties involved in certifying a death certificate in your area, you'll better understand how long it will take to get a copy.
+Familiarize yourself with your local government and identify which office is charged with keeping vital records, as well as any laws that impact the time it takes for a death certificate to be processed and released in your state.
+When you learn about the regulations and parties involved in certifying a death certificate in your area, you'll better understand how long it may take to get a copy of this important document.